Golconda diamonds: Trading

-Golconda had been trading diamonds with European kingdoms since at earliest the days of Marco Polo (1254–1324).
+Golconda had been trading diamonds with European kingdoms since at least the days of Marco Polo (1254–1324).
 During the 1420s, Niccolò de' Conti, a prominent Italian traveller and merchant who lived in India, had a detailed account of diamond valleys in the Golconda region.
-The 15th-century Portuguese discovery of the sea route to India and 16th-century Golconda Sultanate's new port at Machilipatnam increased the production and trade of Golconda diamonds.
-The emergence of demand for Golconda diamonds led to the new exploration and discoveries of fertile mines in the region that produce brilliant diamonds.
+The 15th-century Portuguese discovery of the sea route to India and the 16th-century Golconda Sultanate's new port at Machilipatnam increased the production and trade of Golconda diamonds.
+The emergence of demand for Golconda diamonds led to the exploration and discoveries of mines in the region that produced brilliant diamonds.